ADU For Sale

 Contact Us

-Your Tiny Home and Garden
+Tiny Home Landscaping and Garden

 One of the benefits of Alameda is year round outside time.
 Figuring out how to mesh this with your indoor living will create the perfect oasis.
 Your tiny home is not just extra square footage – done right, your new tiny area will complete your visual landscape and complement your main house.

-Think about what you’re going to use your tiny home for.
-Is it going to be a guest house or a personal art/ yoga studio?
+Think about what you’re going to use your tiny home for–is it going to be a guest house or a personal art/ yoga studio?
 Do you want privacy or visibility from your main house?
 What area of your garden do you want to reserve for growing tomatoes?

-The Beauty of Family and Friends in Your Backyard
+Family and Friends in Your Backyard

 Do You Want a Garage or a Livable Unit?